 Q 121: What options are there for consumers with children if the children are aren’t citizens or legal residents?

-Children who are Deferred Action for Childhood Arrivals (DACA) recipients are eligible for enrollment in a policy through the [insert the name of state exchange] with assistance.
 For consumers with children who are not citizens, legal residents, or lawfully present, they will not Consumers won’t be able to buy a policy through the [insert name of state exchange] for those children who aren’t lawfully present, but they may be able to buy a policy directly from an insurance company or through an agent.
 Insurers that sell policies through the exchange must make those policies available upon request to individuals, including children, who are not eligible to participate in the [insert name of state exchange].
 For a list of licensed insurance companies in [insert name of state], visit [insert link].
-Lawfully-present children also may be eligible for [insert name of state Medicaid and CHIP].
+Depending on their status, children also may be eligible for [insert name of state Medicaid and CHIP].
 To learn more about these plans, go to www.insurekidsnow.gov

+[NEW Q:] What are the options for consumers with Deferred Action for Childhood Arrivals (DACA) Status?

+A: People with Deferred Action for Childhood Arrivals (DACA) Status are eligible for enrollment in a health insurance policy through [insert the name of state exchange] with financial assistance to help make that coverage affordable.
+Financial assistance is available to ensure affordability based on your income level, and many types of medical care are available at no additional cost.
+Enrollment in this coverage does not impact public charge determinations for enrollees or their family members.

-Q 122: Are immigrants not legally present in the U.S. eligible for coverage through the [insert name of state exchange] or for premium tax credits?
+Q 122: Are immigrants not lawrfully present in the U.S. eligible for coverage through the [insert name of state exchange] or for premium tax credits?

-No. Immigrants not legally present in the U.S. aren’t eligible for coverage through the [insert name of state exchange].
+No. Immigrants not lawfully present in the U.S. aren’t eligible for coverage through the [insert name of state exchange].
 They also aren’t eligible for advance payment of premium tax credits.
 Insurers that sell policies through the exchange, however, must make those policies available upon request to individuals, including children, who aren’t eligible to participate in the [insert name of state exchange].

 Q 123: Are incarcerated people eligible for coverage through the [insert name of state exchange] or for premium tax credits?